QuKunLab/APEC/README.md

 input parameters:

     feature:     Type of feature, can be 'accesson' or 'motif' or 'gene', default='accesson'.
-                 If feature='accesson', run clustering.cluster_byAccesson() first;
+                 If feature='accesson', run step 3.1 first;
-                 if feature='motif', run clustering.cluster_byMotif() first;
+                 if feature='motif', run step 3.2 first;
-                 if feature='gene', run generate.gene_expression() first.
+                 if feature='gene', run step 3.5 first.
-    cell_label:  Cell labels used for differential analysis, can be 'notes' or 'cluster', default='cluster'.
+    cell_label:  Cell Labels used for differential analysis, can be 'notes' or 'cluster', default='cluster'.
-    cluster:     Clustering algorithm used in clustering.cluster_byXXX(), default='louvain'.
     target:      The target cluster that users search for differential features, default='1'.
-                 If cell_label='cluster', target is one element in the 'cluster' column of XXX_cluster_by_XXX.csv file;
+                 If cell_label='cluster', target is one element in the 'cluster' column of cluster_by_APEC.csv file;
                  if cell_label='notes', target is one element in the 'notes' column of filtered_cells.csv file.
     vs:          Versus which clusters, can be '2,3,4' or 'all', default='all' (means all the rest clusters).
     pvalue:      P-value for student-t test, default=0.01.